aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

-traits focus on whole clades, rather than local assemblages (e.g. *Anolis* lizards [@Knouft2006], warblers [@Bohning- Gaese2003], tree boas [@Henderson2013] and wasps [@Udriene2005]) making it difficult to connect these results to top- down effects at the scale of a local community.
-While these clade-specific studies often find weak evidence for phylogenetic signal in ecologically- relevant traits, studies at the level of the whole biosphere [@Gomez2010;@Bersier2008] demonstrate that related organisms often have similar interspecific interactions -- i.e. related predators often consume similar prey.
+traits focus on whole clades, rather than local assemblages (e.g. *Anolis* lizards [@Knouft2006], warblers [@Bohning- Gaese2003], tree boas [@Henderson2013] and wasps [@Udriene2005]) making it difficult to connect these results to predator effects at the scale of a local community.
+These clade-specific studies often find weak evidence for phylogenetic signal in ecologically- relevant traits; in contrast, studies at the level of the whole biosphere [@Gomez2010;@Bersier2008] demonstrate that related organisms often have similar interspecific interactions -- i.e. related predators often consume similar prey.
+In order to understand how predator diversity will affect community composition and ecosystem function at the local scale, we need to understand both their distribution and their interspecific interactions alone and in combination.
-At the level of a community, the effect of a predator assemblage will depend on both the microhabitat distribution and trophic interactions of all predator species.
-Phylogeny may constrain local species composition when distant relatives have distinct fundamental niches, while close relatives are too similar to co-exist [@Webb2002;@Emerson2008].
-Other predators constrain distribution not only through direct interactions, but also colonization: predators may use cues of prey, competitors, or intra-guild predators when selecting a habitat patch [@Chase2009a;@McCauley2008a;@Srivastava2008].
-After colonization, patterns of co-occurrence may be further modified by intraguild predation [@Lounibos2008;@Juliano2009] or competition [@Fincke1997].

-When predators do co-occur, their direct effects on each other and on their prey is in part determined by their overlap in diet.
-Diet overlap (shared prey species between predators) will depend on the feeding traits and nutritional requirements of predators -- both of which may be phylogenetically conserved (CITEAngelica).
-If this is the case, then predator assemblages with higher phylogenetic diversity will show greater prey consumption and a stronger top- down effect on ecosystem function [@Finke2008a].
-For example, some predators are gape-limited, and can swallow any prey smaller than their mouth; these predators typically broaden their diet as they grow (e.g., larvae of Odonata) [@Werner1984].
-Such ontogenetic changes in diet can radically influence food web structure [@Moya-Larano2011].
-Other predators (e.g. Leeches, or Diptera:Tabanidae) are "piercing-sucking" predators [@Bay1974] and may be more general consumers at all life stages, since they can feed on larger prey individuals even at very early predator life stages.
-In some cases, predator diets may extend to include other predators, leading to direct negative interactions such as intraguild predation consequently have a phylogenetic signal [@Pfennig2000].
+Within a local community, the effect of predator species diversity will depend on three factors: how predators are distributed, how they interact with prey, and how they behave in combination.
+To the extent that phylogenetic relationships are correlated with all of these factors, they can predict the impact of predator diversity on communities.
+For instance, phylogeny could constrain predator species composition if more distant relatives have more distinct fundamental niches, while close relatives are too similar to co-exist [@Webb2002;@Emerson2008].
+When predators do co-occur, phylogeny may correlate with their feeding behavior, such that more closely related predators consume more similar prey.
+Diet overlap (shared prey species between predators) will depend on the feeding traits and nutritional requirements of predators -- both of which may be phylogenetically conserved.
+If this is the case, then predator assemblages with higher phylogenetic diversity will show greater prey consumption and therefore a stronger top- down effect on ecosystem function [@Finke2008a].
+In some cases, predator diets may extend to include other predators, leading to direct negative interactions such as intraguild predation, which may also have a phylogenetic signal [@Pfennig2000].

-<! --
-Indirect interactions among predators are common in many communities, which means that the total amount of top-down control cannot be predicted by summing the contributions of individual predator species [@Sih1998a].
-For example, decreasing predator richness has been shown to increase herbivory in a three- level kelp food web [@Byrnes2006].
-The complex traits that underlie such species interactions ("higher-order" interactions, Sih *et al.* [-@Sih1998a]) may also correlate with phylogeny; if so, then phylogenetic diversity will be a better predictor of ecosystem function than richness alone [@Cadotte2009].
-The effect of predators on prey may also be non-additive, the result of indirect interactions either with prey species or other predators: prey species may respond to the presence of one predator by a behavioural shift that increases the predation by another predator population [@Carey2010a].
-These trait-mediated indirect effects (TMII, [@Werner2003]) can be difficult to predict; however phylogenetic relatedness has been suggested as a possible means of predicting the combined effect of predators [@Naisbit2011] -->

-We used a series of observations, lab feeding trials, and manipulative field experiments to measure how the phylogenetic diversity of the predator assemblage predicts community composition and ecosystem function.
-We test three related hypotheses concerning similarity in distribution, diet and top- down ecosystem effects of predators, using a natural mesocosm: the community of invertebrates living within bromeliads.
+We examined the predator community using a natural mesocosm: the community of invertebrates living within bromeliads.
 Bromeliads (Bromeliaceae) are epiphytic plants native to the Neotropics.
 Many bromeliad species contain water and detritus; the decomposition of this detritus supplies nutrients for